Dalian Professional F.C.: History

-Club history

 Dalian Aerbin (2009–2014)

 On September 20, 2009, Dalian Aerbin Group Co.
 Ltd. established a new professional football club named Dalian Aerbin (大连阿尔滨) and hired former Chinese footballer Li Ming to become the club manager.
-The club's name Aerbin comes from the Manchu language meaning a place with water, which is also the name of a small town in Jinzhou District of Dalian where Dalian Aerbin Group Co.
+The club's name Aerbin comes from the Manchu language, meaning a place with water, which is also the name of a small town in Jinzhou District of Dalian where Dalian Aerbin Group Co.
 Ltd is located.
-They would soon move into the Dalian University Stadium in the Dalian Development Area and bring in Chi Shangbin as their co-manager and Sun Xianlu as their Head coach.
-Starting in the third tier league, the club made their debut in 2010 China League Two season.
-The club brought in established top tier Chinese Super League players such as Guo Hui, Chang Lin and Yang Lin.
-The quality of these players helped the club win their regional division section and later the league title over Tianjin Songjiang as the club won the championship.
+They would soon move into the Dalian University Stadium in the Dalian Development Area and bring in Chi Shangbin as their co-manager and Sun Xianlu as their head coach.
+Starting in the third-tier league, the club made their debut in the 2010 China League Two season.
+The club brought in established top-tier Chinese Super League players such as Guo Hui, Chang Lin, and Yang Lin.
+The quality of these players helped the club win their regional division section and later, the league title over Tianjin Songjiang as the club won the championship.

 In the following season, the club hired its first foreign coach, Bulgarian manager Aleksandar Stankov.
 Dalian Aerbin F.C. set up a surprising winning streak and won the 2011 China League One championship.
-With their meteoric rise to the Super League, the club decided to use the 30,775 seater Jinzhou Stadium as its home stadium and shared it with their local rival Dalian Shide as well as signing a more experienced manager in Chang Woe-Ryong who had previously managed in the Chinese Super League with Qingdao Jonoon.
+With their meteoric rise to the Super League, the club decided to use the 30,775-seater Jinzhou Stadium as its home stadium and shared it with their local rival Dalian Shide, as well as signing a more experienced manager in Chang Woe-Ryong, who had previously managed in the Chinese Super League with Qingdao Jonoon.
 The club initially struggled in the league and the club brought in Aleksandar Stanojević as the head coach.
-By July 11, 2012 Dalian Aerbin brought in a marquee player in former Barcelona F.C. midfielder Seydou Keita who departed the Spanish team on a free transfer and helped ensure Dalian Aerbin remain within the league.
-At the end of the 2012 league season Stanojevć managed to not only avoid relegation but actually guided the club to fifth within the league.
+By July 11, 2012, Dalian Aerbin brought in a marquee player in the form of former Barcelona F.C. midfielder Seydou Keita, who departed the Spanish team on a free transfer and helped ensure Dalian Aerbin remained within the league.
+At the end of the 2012 league season, Stanojevć managed to not only avoid relegation but actually guided the club to fifth within the league.